Saturday, December 06, 2025

 We only had about 30 minutes in DFW, but wow, Terminal C looks amazing.
 Big LED gate signs, checkout-less shops, even a restaurant and bar named after Dirk Nowitzki.
 But this may be the coolest and weirdest feature that I saw.
 The restrooms have signs outside how many stalls are open and how far the walk is to the next restroom.

+We landed in the middle of a Houston rainstorm.
+After collecting luggage, we took a shuttle van to the rental car center.
+Now we were renting with York car rental.
 If you're wondering what that is, I was wondering the same thing when I made the reservation.
 But again, $372 for 3 days and nights of a hotel and car is pretty good.
 The legitimate companies like Avis, Dollar, and Budget all have their own sections in the center.
 Not York.
 We had to go to the off site desk where a totally disinterested woman was holding a QR code for us to scan.
 A father and son were right in front of us and doing the same thing.
 The code brought up a 3 minute video on where to walk to get the next shuttle.
 So we go down the escalator and walk about 5 minutes while moving our luggage to get to the unmarked outdoor spot.
 I tried calling a provided number and it didn't work.
 There was even a rental car courtesy phone... and it didn't work either.
 So they're are 4 of us wondering what the hell we're supposed to do.
 Eventually, a white Stride van drove by.
 He picked us up and drove out to the site... right next to the garbage dump.
 And it's only appropriate because their center was a dump as well.
 Two desks, a vending machine, a few travel brochures, about 20 uncomfortable seats that probably came from the local dmv, some collapsing sheet rock for good measure.

 We let the other 2 go first, they had to drive to Austin.
 Then my turn.
 Now I've only rented a few cars, but I didn't foresee any issues.
 But then they try to upsell me on pre paying tolls.
 Almost to the point of manipulating me.
-I explained i would not use tolls and the guy was pissed about it.
+I explained I would not use tolls and the guy was pissed about it.
 I guess I cost him a bonus or something.
 Then I gave them my credit card for the deposit and it didn't go through.
 I never really use it anyway.
 But it hadn't expired, there were no issues to my knowledge.
 But they wouldn't accept a debit card, which was never explained in the reservation.
 And even though my mother was there, they would not accept her card because my name was on the reservation.
 Just completely absurd.
 Even when my mother explained to them about her years in the travel industry, he responds by saying then she should know how these systems work.
 He flat out disrespected her.
 I wanted to strangle that son of a bitch, I had to walk away to try to calm down.
 But they basically had me by the balls, they had the power to refuse me.
 I was going to have to rent a vehicle somewhere else.
 So we got a ride back to the center and mom had to rent a car.
 I then filed a report with Priceline to make them aware of the rude service and try to get some money back.

 Mom was gracious enough to rent the car from Budget and it was about $310 for 72 hours.
 That was with 2 drivers and an airline discount.
 I felt absolutely sick over it.
 But we went to Pappadeaux, probably mom's favorite restaurant that we used frequent in Chicago.
 But it's Houston based, along with several other restaurants in the Pappas family.
 We had the seafood Cobb salad and an order of fried octopus and calamari.
 It's not cheap, but mom loves it.
 And we'd been through enough distress that morning, also factoring in a certain medical email that she received.